awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 + A Java IDE (this tutorial uses the IntelliJ IDE)
 + Java JDK 1.8
 + Maven 3.6 or later
-+ An Amazon Aurora table named **jobs** that contains the fields described in this tutorial.
-For information about creating an Amazon Aurora table, see [Getting started with Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_GettingStartedAurora.html).
-Set Public access when you create the Aurora database.
++ An Amazon SNS topic that you use in the Java code.
+For information, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html).

 **Note**: You must set up inbound rules for the security group to connect to the database.
 You can set up one inbound rule for your development environment and another for Elastic Beanstalk (which will host the application).
 Setting up an inbound rule essentially means enabling an IP address to use the database.
 Once you set up the inbound rules, you can connect to the database from a client such as MySQL Workbench.
 For information about setting up security group inbound rules, see [Controlling Access with Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html).